moontommy/blixem/exampleSite/content/about.md

 ---
 title: "About"
-date: "2014-04-09"
+date: "2023-09-12"
 ---

-## This Theme
+## Blixem Theme

-Thanks for visiting this theme demo.
-If you're interested, checkout my other stuff over at <https://zwbetz.com>
+Thanks for visiting the Blixem demo.

+Check out the source code at [https://github.com/moontommy/blixem] so you can play around with it.

 ## Hugo